By Morris Phillips

 Missed shots?
 The Huskies had seven from beyond the arc before Westbrook connected in the first minute of the third quarter.
 They finished 3 for 18.

 Turnovers?
-Nineteen, and Auriemma gave all of them a life of their own after the game.
+Nineteen, and Auriemma gave all 19 a life of their own after the game.

 “We stopped scoring, turned the ball over, they scored.
 Now we’re coming down and throwing the ball away and missing shots.
 That’s a really really bad combination… really bad,” he said.
 “Nineteen times we crossed half court and didn’t get a shot at the basket.
 I don’t know how you beat really good teams doing that.”